 Hobbies have no pressure attached to them — by definition, they’re purely for enjoyment and expression.
 You can’t always say the same about life, which is why having a creative outlet (dare we say escape) is so important.

 From City Art to the Columbia Museum of Art, there are plenty of opportunities to brush up on your artwork and add a splash of color to your palette.
-Learn Acrylic Painting with Alicia Leeke or Explore Plein Air Painting with Mark Conrardy at City Art or learn about gel printing with Cicely Hill at the CMA.
+Learn Acrylic Painting with Alicia Leeke, watercolors with Barbie Mathis, or portrait painting with Mark Conrardy at City Art, or learn about Drawing 101 with Mary Hendrix at the CMA.

 Birding

-If you can’t get enough of the outdoors and love being more in-tune with the natural world, get an eye out for an opening at one of Historic Columbia’s birdwatching tours.
-The Columbia Audubon Society hosts regular walks + works to build a community that protects birds and their habitats.
+If you can’t get enough of the outdoors and love being more in tune with the natural world, keep an eye out for an opening at one of Historic Columbia’s birdwatching tours, or buy yourself a pair of binoculars and read through the 2024 Guide to Birding in SC.
+To get you started, look out for these 11 birds you’ll likely see around Columbia.

 Cooking